erichegt/askbot-devel/askbot/doc/source/askbot-as-django-application.rst

 Askbot has a bundled application for user login and registration, but it can be replaced with any other.

-There are two caveats.
-If you want the "allow posting before logging in" feature (which can be enabled/disabled at
+Just remove ``'askbot.deps.django_authopenid'``
+from the ``INSTALLED_APPS``,
+remove ``'askbot.deps.django_authopenid.backends.AuthBackend'``
+from the ``AUTHENTICATION_BACKENDS``,
+install another registration app and modify ``LOGIN_URL`` accordingly.

+There are three caveats.

+Firstly, if you are using some other login/registration app, please disable feature
-"settings"->"data entry and display"->"allow posting before logging in"), you must either insure that your app calls ``user.post_anonymous_askbot_content()`` right after the user logs in, or activate middleware ``askbot.middleware.anon_posts.PublishAnonPostsMiddleware``.
+"settings"->"data entry and display"->"allow posting before logging in".

-The middleware solution is not desirable, as it will cause additional database queries each time a logged in user loads any page on the site.
+This may be fixed in the future by adding a snippet of code to run right after the user logs in - please ask at askbot forum if you are interested.

+Secondly, disable setting "settings"->"user settings"->"allow add and remove login methods".
+This one is specific to the builtin login application.

-Second thing to keep in mind is in askbot each user has records for email subscription settings, and these will be missing when user registers via some alternative login application.
+One more thing to keep in mind is in askbot each user has records for email subscription settings, and these will be missing when he/she registers via some alternative login application.
 This is not a big problem and should not lead to errors, however some users may miss email notifications until their records complete.

-The email subscription settings complete automatically when certain pages are visited, but there is a way to accelerate this process by calling management command::
+The email subscription settings are created automatically when certain pages are visited, but there is a way to accelerate this process by calling management command::